 An advisory group was formed to assist in the development of the Indigenous Library Program.
 Their experience with Little Free Library, as stewards of book-sharing boxes, and commitment to serving Indigenous peoples, have been invaluable in developing a culturally responsive and robust program.

-- A.J.
-Gooden, Igiugig Tribal Library, Supervisor
+- Audra Gooden, Igiugig Tribal Library Supervisor, K-12 Teacher

 - Valerie Janis, Oglala Lakota College Woksape Tipi Library, Author